Amazon Warehouse Salaries: A Comprehensive Guide to Pay, Benefits, and Career Growth

 2. Unionization Efforts

-The Amazon Labor Union (ALU) won a major victory at JFK8 in Staten Island (2022), though contract negotiations are ongoing.
-Unions advocate for $25/hour wages and improved working conditions.
+The Amazon Labor Union (ALU) had a significant win at JFK8 in Staten Island in 2022, despite ongoing contract negotiations.
+Unions are calling for $25/hour pay and better working conditions.

 3. Automation’s Impact